creek-service/creek-kafka/streams-extension/README.md

 Provides an extension to Creek to allow it to work with Kafka Streams and Kafka resources.

-By default, if the `creek-kafka-streams-extension.jar` is on the class or module path, Creek will load the extension and use it to handle any topic resources.
+By default, if the `creek-kafka-streams-extension.jar` is on the class or module path, Creek will load the extension and use it to handle any topic resources and provide functionality for Kafka Streams based apps.

 ## Configuration